 Ray Goggins - Ranger 22: Lessons From The Front

 Those are just some of the category highlights from this year’s An Post Irish Book Awards shortlist.
-Discover the full shortlist and vote for your favourite books.
-As always, we’d love to hear your feedback!
+Discover the full shortlist and as always, we’d love to hear your feedback!
 What were your favourite Irish books this year, and which ones are you looking forward to reading?
 Share your thoughts with us online, using #ReadersWanted.